molgorithmo/loan_payback_keras_classification/README.md

 ## Our Goal

-Building a classification model given historical data on loans given out with information on whether or not the borrower defaulted (charge-off), that can predict whether or nor a borrower will pay back their loan?
+Building a classification model on given historical data on loans given out with information on whether or not the borrower defaulted (charge-off), that can predict whether or nor a borrower will pay back their loan?
 This way in the future when we get a new potential customer we can assess whether or not they are likely to pay back the loan.